 • Scrubbing floors works your back, shoulders and arms, and burns an average of 136 calories in 30 minutes.

 • Washing a car burns an average of 107 calories in 30 minutes.

-• Raking leaves is a full body workout that burns an average of 225 calories in 30 minutes.
+• Raking leaves is a full body workout that burns an average of 225 calories